-But, don’t allow depression and grief to ruin your current season.
+But don’t allow depression and grief to ruin your current season.
 Try to focus on the good things.

-The keys to not being depressed this holiday season is in shaping your expectations and excepting life as it is.
+The keys to not being depressed this holiday season is shaping your expectations and excepting life as it is.

 What if this year’s Christmas pales in comparison to the former ones?
 It’s okay.